wesen/geppetto/ttmp/2025-05-02/02-how-to-add-thinking-support-in-geppetto.md

 **Immediate Next Steps:**

-1. Confirm the OpenAI library and update it (`go get`).
+1.  ✅ Confirm the OpenAI library and update it (`go get`).
 Add corresponding Go struct fields and YAML flag definitions.
-2. Add Claude Go struct fields and YAML flag definitions.
+2.  ✅ Add Claude Go struct fields and YAML flag definitions.
-3. Create feature branches (`openai-reasoning`, `claude-thinking`).
+3.  ✅ Create feature branches (`openai-reasoning`, `claude-thinking`).
-4. Begin implementing Phase 1 (API updates using new settings) and Phase 2 (Event layer extensions) concurrently or sequentially based on developer availability.
+4.  ✅ Begin implementing Phase 1 (API updates using new settings) and Phase 2 (Event layer extensions) concurrently or sequentially based on developer availability.
+5.  ✅ Implement `ContentBlockMerger` changes for Claude SSE integration.
+6.  ✅ Fix content block ordering, text accumulation, and duplicate handle stops for ContentBlockMerger
+7. Implement event printer updates for CLI/UI visualization
-5. Focus heavily on testing, particularly the Claude SSE parsing and multi-turn state management.
+8. Focus on remaining testing, particularly integration and E2E tests.

 This foundational work enables future enhancements, such as visualizing the thinking process in the UI or allowing users finer-grained control over reasoning parameters.